 Through the service, clinicians were able to help with a wide range of non-emergency conditions and could also prescribe some medications.
 Florida Blue also partnered with New Directions Behavioral Health to offer a toll-free emotional support helpline during the crisis.

-Florida Blue website.
-Accessed November 2022.
+Florida Blue website Accessed February 2024.

-Insure.com in the fall of 2022 surveyed more than 1,500 insurance consumers (775 people with health insurance).
+Insure.com in the fall of 2023 surveyed more than 1,750 insurance consumers (1,433 people with health insurance).
 The survey was conducted by online market research company Slice MR.

-Respondents were asked to name their insurer and then grade it in the following categories – customer satisfaction, ease of service and policy offerings.
+Respondents were asked to name their insurer and then grade it in a number of categories, including ease of service and policy offerings.
 The percentage of respondents who said they were satisfied or very satisfied with their insurer is presented in the results.

-Survey score calculation: Respondents were then asked to rank their insurer’s top three attributes out of more than a dozen presented – such as its provider network.
-For a number one choice, five points were given; for a second choice, three points; and for a third choice, a single point.
-The total points for each choice – first, second and third – were then divided by the number of each company’s customers who responded to that survey question to create a percentage.
-Those percentages are presented in the results as scores.
+In addition, the editors also created star rankings for each company.
+Respondents were asked to pick their insurer’s top three attributes out of the more than the dozen they were presented – including categories such as customer satisfaction and price/affordability.
+The number of responses for each of those attributes was totaled and then divided by the number of each company’s customers who responded to that survey question to create the star ranking.

-Respondents were then asked if they would recommend their insurer to someone else and if they planned to renew their policies.
+Respondents were also asked if they would recommend their insurer to someone else and if they planned to renew their policies.
 The percentage who said yes is presented in the results.

 They also were given the statement “I trust my insurance company” and asked if they strongly agreed, agreed, disagreed or strongly disagreed with the statement.
 The percentage of those who said they agreed or strongly agreed is presented in the results.

 The editors compiled the survey results and then selected – based on the number of survey responses – the top companies for further evaluation.
-Insure.com needed 20 or more of a company’s customers to respond to the survey for that insurer to be included in the ranking, although in some categories the editors did consider companies with 18 or 19 responses.
+Insure.com needed 30 or more of a health insurer’s customers to respond to the survey for a company to be included in the ranking.

 They then collected AM Best financial stability ratings and National Committee for Quality Assurance (NCQA) ratings, which evaluate health plans on, among other things, member satisfaction.